Your Personal Odyssey Modules

 Gregory Ashe on using scene and sequel to structure your story, control pacing, provide character-driven momentum, and create clear goals, conflict, and struggle.
 Greg will talk about the elements of a scene, the elements of a sequel, and how well these clear-cut categories hold up (or break down) when the rubber meets the road.

-All videos are required = 15 hours 54 minutes
+All videos = 17 hours 15 minutes

 Description:

-Considering whether to make viewpoint character, the protagonist, and the main character all the same character, three different characters, or something in between.
+Considering whether to make the viewpoint character, the protagonist, and the main character all the same character, three different characters, or something in between.
 The advantages and disadvantages of various points of view.
 Which viewpoints can work best in which types of stories.
 The effects point of view can have.
 Different types of first-person narration.
 The connection between point of view, voice, and style.
 Finding your story’s voice.
 Types of distance in point of view.
 How to minimize psychic distance.
 Developing a strong, consistent point of view.
 Common weaknesses in point of view.

 The importance of making every paragraph, sentence, and word serve your story.
 Common stylistic weaknesses.
 Saying what you mean and meaning what you say.
 Writing unified sentences.
 Avoiding the phony archaic manner and other common pitfalls in fantastic writing.
 Techniques to strengthen style.
 How to emphasize certain words or sentences.
 How to make readers feel events through the rhythm of your sentences.
 Describing action.
 Using complex sentences to generate and convey emotion.
 Figurative language.
 Using sound to reinforce meaning.
 Developing a strong style suitable for your story and setting.
 How style can reinforce or undermine your novum.
 Learning and being inspired by others without copying others.
 How to create flow.
 Invented languages.

-All videos are required = 16 hours 52 minutes
+All videos = 19 hours 52 minutes

-Description: Separating the writer person from the business person in your brain.
+Separating the writer person from the business person in your brain.
 How successful writers make sales and build a long-term career.
 Dealing with rejection.
 Secrets for publishing success.
 Understanding the book publishing industry and how book publishers think.
 The publisher’s list.
 Major trade publishers.
 Trends in publishing.
 What agents and editors are looking for.

 Understanding the self-publishing marketplace.
 Traits of successful self-published authors.
 How to turn yourself into a self-publishing business.
 Should you self-publish?
 The pros and cons of various types of publication.
 Tips and warnings.